nadashaban10/requirement-analysis/README.md

 This repository is dedicated to exploring the critical phase of **requirement analysis** in the software development lifecycle.
 Here, we aim to analyze, document, and understand the requirements of a software project, which serves as the foundation for successful development.

-### Purpose
-- Provide insights into the process of gathering and analyzing requirements.
-- Highlight the importance of clear and well-documented requirements in delivering high-quality software.
-- Serve as a structured resource for understanding and implementing requirement analysis techniques.

 ---

 ## What is Requirement Analysis?